dwootton/Arctic-Explorer/README.md

 ## I include this project in my portfolio due to the documented process and wealth of well-designed interactions included in the tool itself.
 For a better idea of how I write code, see my [personal website](https://github.com/dwootton/dwootton.github.io).

-This is the repo for Ethan and Dylan's CS 5660 final project.
 The final tool can be accessed at [the project website](http://www.dylanwootton.com/Arctic-Explorer/) and the final video can be found at [the video website](http://www.dylanwootton.com/Arctic-Explorer/video.html).

 ## Repository Structure